 Systems Analysis and Integration Specialization

 Learn how to design and develop new systems, solve challenging computer-related problems, and integrate systems to improve efficiency and effectiveness with a Systems Analysis and Integration specialization.
 Computer professionals with this skill set are needed in every organization.
-Through hands-on experience integrating systems and designing software applications, the courses in this specialization will help you gain the knowledge and capabilities you need to excel in this growing field.
-You'll be prepared to ensure that an organization's system analysis and integration systems have the capacity, capabilities, and risk management needed to meet present and future requirements.
+Through hands-on experience integrating systems and designing software applications, systems integration and analysis courses will help you gain the knowledge and capabilities you need to excel in this growing field.
+You'll be prepared to ensure that an organization's system analysis and systems integration have the capacity, capabilities, and risk management needed to meet present and future requirements.
 Applicable careers include systems analyst, application architect, or application designer.

 Follow a career track in Systems Analysis and Integration by choosing this specialization when you earn your bachelor's degree in Computer Information Systems (CIS) from DeVry University.